eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/boost/consumeData.md

 ## Negotiate a contract

 :::info
-Dont forget to change the `offerId`with the one you received in the previous step in your catalog request.
+Don't forget to change the `offerId` with the one you received in the previous step in your catalog request.
 :::

 But before she can transfer the data, she must negotiate the contract with Bob.
 To do this, she uses the following `curl` command: